Should You Take Creatine Before or After Workout?

-Whether you currently take creatine or are considering it, you’ve likely found yourself wondering the great debate: should you take it before or after your workout?
+Whether you currently take creatine or are considering it, you've likely found yourself asking the same questions as thousands of others: should you take it before or after your workout?

 Key Takeaways

-• Creatine supplements can help increase muscle strength and mass, boost exercise performance, and enhance post-exercise recovery.
+Creatine supplementation (generally in the form of creatine monohydrate) can help increase muscle strength and lean body mass, boost exercise performance, and enhance post-exercise recovery.

-• Taking large doses of creatine can cause uncomfortable side effects however these typically subside once you enter a maintenance phase.
+Taking large doses of creatine can cause uncomfortable side effects, though these typically subside once you enter a maintenance phase.

 How Creatine Works for Your Muscles